88-degrees/Book-of-Changes/appendix01s1.md

 The language of paragraph 2 has naturally been pressed into the p.
 232 service of the doctrine of changing the figures by divining manipulation; see p.
 219, on paragraph 2 of the Thwan of hexagram 6.
 But as the Khang-hsî editors point out, 'the weak line coming and ornamenting the two strong ones' simply indicates how substantiality should have the help of ornament, and 'the strong line above (or ascending) and ornamenting the two weak lines' indicates that ornament should be restrained by substantiality.
 Ornament has its use, but it must be kept in check.--The closing sentence has no connexion with what precedes.
 Some characters are wanting, to show how the writer passes on to speak of 'the ornamental figures of the sky.'
 The whole should then be joined on to paragraph 3.
 The 'figures of the sky' are all the heavenly bodies in their relative positions and various movements, producing day and night, heat and cold, &c.
 The observances of society are the ceremonies and performances which regulate and beautify the intercourse of men, and constitute the transforming lessons of sagely wisdom.

-'The symbolic figures in the hexagram' are Khwăn, below, the representative of docility, acting as circumstances require; and Kăn, the representative of a mountain, which arrests the progress of the traveller.
+232:XXIII 'The symbolic figures in the hexagram' are [Kūn(䷁)](./e59da4kun.md), below, the representative of docility, acting as circumstances require; and [Gèn(䷳)](e889aegen.md), the representative of a mountain, which arrests the progress of the traveller.
 The superior man of the topmost line thus interprets them, and acts accordingly.
 Yet he is not left without hope.
 Winter is followed by spring; night is p.
 233 succeeded by day; the moon wanes, and then begins to wax again.
 So will it be in political life.
 As we read in the Hebrew prophet Isaiah, 'In returning and rest shall ye be saved; in quietness and in confidence shall be your strength.'

 233:XXIV 'The movement of the heavenly revolution' in paragraph 3 has reference to the regular alternations of darkness and light, and of cold and heat, as seen in the different months of the year.
 Hâu Hsing-kwo (of the Thang dynasty) refers to the expressions in the Shih, I, xv, ode 1, 'the days of (our) first (month), second (month),' &c., as illustrating the use of day for month, as we have it here; but that is to explain what is obscure by what is more so; though I believe, as stated on the Text, that seven days' is here equivalent to 'seven months.'

 'The mind of heaven and earth' is the love of life and of all goodness that rules in the course of nature and providence.

-The advocates of one trigram's changing into another, which ought not to be admitted, we have seen, into the interpretation of the Yî, make Wû Wang to be derived from Sung (No. 6), the second line there being manipulated into the first of this; but this representation is contrary to the words of the text, which make the strong first line come from the outer trigram, i. e. from Khien.
-And so it does, as related, not very intelligibly, in Appendix V, 10, Kăn, the lower trigram here, being the eldest son,' resulting from the first application of Khwăn to Khien.
+The advocates of one trigram's changing into another, which ought not to be admitted, we have seen, into the interpretation of the Yî, make Wû Wang to be derived from Sung (No. 6), the second line there being manipulated into the first of this; but this representation is contrary to the words of the text, which make the strong first line come from the outer trigram, i. e. from [Qián(䷀)](./e4b9beqian.md).
+And so it does, as related, not very intelligibly, in Appendix V, 10, Kăn, the lower trigram here, being the eldest son,' resulting from the first application of [Kūn(䷁)](./e59da4kun.md) to [Qián(䷀)](./e4b9beqian.md).
 The three peculiarities in the structure of the figure afford the auspice of progress and success; and very striking is the brief and emphatic declaration, that such progress is 'the appointment of Heaven.'

 In paragraph 1, Tâ Khû evidently means the 'grand accumulation' of virtue, indicated by the attributes of its component trigrams.
 'Substantial solidity' may very well be given as the attribute of mountains.